frostoven/ram_os/README.md

   RAM disk (e.g., `/bin` now silently points to `/mnt/ram_os_1166877/bin`)
 * After that, it's done.
 It will not restart the display manager; it expects you to do that manually in case you want to double-check things first.

+## Home dir overrides

+By adding paths to `HOME_DIR_OVERRIDES` in `vars.include`, you can send specific directories in your home directory to RAM.
+By default, nothing in your home is sent to RAM, only the OS itself.

+You can sync RAM changes in home override dirs back to the physical disk, though this requires additional setup.
+If you're interested in doing so, have a look at the following variables in `vars.include`:
+* `HOME_MOUNT_COMMAND`
+* `HOME_SYNC_LOCATION`

+After that, you can run `runtime_utils/sync_ram_to_physical.sh` to sync home overrides back to the physical disk.

+Note that the additional setup is not needed if you don't want to sync home override dirs back to the physical disk.

 ## Live OS substitution